conradakunga/Blog/_posts/2020-10-31-Disable SSL Certificate Validation.md

 System.AggregateException: One or more errors occurred.
 (The SSL connection could not be established, see inner exception.) ---> System.Net.Http.HttpRequestException: The SSL connection could not be established, see inner exception. ---> System.Security.Authentication.AuthenticationException: The remote certificate is invalid according to the validation procedure.
 ```

-This essentially means that the runtime is attempting to validate the SSL certificate and this validation is failing.
+If the request you were making was a HTTPS request, this essentially means that the runtime is attempting to validate the SSL certificate of the target, and this validation is failing.

 This could be for any number of reasons, ranging from the certificate is self signed to the certificate has expired, or even it has been revoked.